Simplicity Review - is this the KiwiSaver scheme for you?

 - Fees: The loans have no break or penalty fees, and members can repay any or all of the mortgage at any time, at no extra cost.
 This is standard with floating interest rate mortgages.

-- Loan Value: Up to 80% of the value of a first home, as long as repayments do not exceed 30% of combined after-tax income.
+- Loan Value: Up to 80% of the value of a first home (or the purchase price (whichever is the lowest), as long as repayments do not exceed 30% of combined after-tax income.

-- Floating vs Fixed Interest Rates: While all first home loans will be at a floating rate, members are given at least three months notice if interest rates rise.
+- Floating vs Fixed Interest Rates: While all first home loans will be at a floating rate, members are given at least one month's notice if interest rates rise.
 This gives borrowers time to adjust to the new rates or switch providers.

 How to apply?

-- Firstly, to be eligible for a Simplicity first home loan, applicants will need to have been a Simplicity KiwiSaver member for at least one year.
-Applicants will also need to meet the criteria of a first-time homebuyer.
+- Firstly, to be eligible for a Simplicity first home loan, applicants will need to be a Simplicity KiwiSaver member and meet the criteria of a first-time homebuyer.

 How does Simplicity compare with other options?